If you are interested in a custom dashboard or an Analytics audit, and would like our help, please don’t hesitate to contact us.

 - What data can I use to sell back the SEO investment?

-Prospects often ask me what our SEO reports look like.
-For some, this client report is a staple in their previous agency relationship (or the “calling card” I mentioned above.)
-It’s a valid question, to which my answer can be unexpected and welcomed.
-I explain, “we develop reports with a data-first philosophy, to which the KPIs that move your business are primary.
-Sure, we include the obligitory ranking, traffic, and conversion data, but we want to benchmark against the particulars that your business is based on.”
-If the prospect hasn’t developed a KPI set or set goals in GA, we will help them.
-We do everything in our power to make sure rankings aren’t the main KPI.
+At Greenlane, we develop reports with a data-first philosophy, to which the KPIs that move your business is primary.
+Sure, we include the obligatory ranking, traffic, and conversion data, but we want to benchmark against the particulars that your business is based on.
+If our client hasn’t developed a KPI set or set goals for our SEO engagement, we will help them develop a realistic plan.
+We do everything we can to ensure keyword rankings aren’t the primary KPI.

 Below is a ranking trend for a keyword that has much competition.
-If this report was made around 5/15/2018, it would look like a victory with a top 10 ranking.
+If this report was made around 9/10/2018, it would look like a victory with a top 10 ranking.
 In truth, this is a keyword that is not performing well.
 The report was just focused on a misleading day.

 Instead, you should make sure to reflect the average position.
 The average position for the keyword above is position 48.
 This represents organic visibility in a clear and digestible way.

 It’s important to group keywords to appropriate landing pages.
 Instead of thinking of each keyword on its own, I prefer an organic visibility score for a page.
-This allows the target keywords and your non-target keywords to represent the traffic to the website.
+This allows the target and your non-target keywords to represent the traffic to the website.
 Identify the pages you are working on and average the ranks for all the keywords that are driving organic.
 Repeat each month for a trend.
-SEMrush now gives page level data so you can easily extract the keywords with a download or API call.
-That’s a very helpful addition.

-Different SEO tools offer visibility scores of their own, using their own preferred formula.
-More than just averages, sometimes traffic and impression data is calculated.
-Here is a visibility score from Rank Ranger that’s telling me how well one of my important pages is performing (check out their calculation description).
+Different SEO tools offer their own visibility scores using their preferred formula.
+More than just averages, sometimes traffic and impression data are calculated.
+Here is a visibility score from Rank Ranger that tells me how well one of my essential pages is performing (check out their calculation description).
 I’d rather learn from this report and drill into each keyword only as needed.
 It’s a perfect chart for any SEO reporting dashboard.

-Rankings can help define traffic intent, but qualified traffic is the most important data in any Google Analytics report.
-After all, it’s why we are all so focused on studying Google’s ranking factors.
+Qualified traffic is the most important data in any Google Analytics report.
 We are looking to attract traffic that does something – make a purchase, become aware of a brand, inquire about a service, read content, and so on.
 The key to receiving qualified organic traffic starts with understanding your best visitors’ wants and needs.
 Every query done in search engines represents a need by a user.
-Your website data discloses what this need is, and it gives you the ability to update your website accordingly.
+Your website data disclose what this need is, and it gives you the ability to update your website accordingly.
 As long as you take the time to dig into your organic search data.

-If you have a website with properly themed pages, seeing the organic growth is telling.
 High click-through rates and engagement signals two things – you’re on the right track with your visitors, and you’ve convinced Google that you’re worth the traffic.
 Using the keyword groupings we discussed earlier helps paint an even clearer picture.
-A good SEO report should allow you to see this, and help you consider a need for improving the page or moving onto another SEO campaign.
+A good SEO report should allow you to see this and help you consider a need for improving the page or moving on to another SEO campaign.
 Alternatively, if your reports are not showing webpage success, it should report on the reasons why and suggest the efforts that should be made.

 Improved technology has given SEOs various methods in which data collection can accelerate.
 APIs from Google Analytics and Search Console can plug into Google Data Studio or Google Sheets (with a plugin like Supermetrics).
 No longer do we have an excuse for being a report monkey.
 Instead, we can use this extra time wisely.
 We can use this available time to find the stories in the data.
 We can use this time to provide actionable insights pulled from the data.

-I’ve talked a bit about quality reporting, but I haven’t shown any examples of what we do at Greenlane.
+I’ve talked a bit about quality reporting, but I have yet to show examples of what we do at Greenlane.
 This is a default report designed in Google Data Studio.
 It’s our most current “out of the box” version (as of this writing).
 It has not been customized for client KPIs.
 But it’s clean and clear.
 If you’d like to download this to use as an SEO report template, you can download it here.

 So far, pretty standard stuff.
-So what happens when a client has their own SEO metric requests?
-You simply build them in (as you’re about to see).
+So what happens when a client has SEO metric requests?
+You build them in.

-Additionally, in this next example, you’ll see where insights tell the story of the data.
-The benefit to API driven reports, you don’t need to spend the time pulling data.
-They essentially become automated SEO reports.
-You can use this saved time to really understand what is going on with the site.
+Additionally, in the following example, you’ll see where insights tell the story of the data.
+The benefit to API-driven reports, you don’t need to spend time pulling data.
+They become automated SEO reports.
+You can use this saved time to understand what is going on with the site.

 There’s no limit to how much customization you can do to your report template.
 (If you’re using Excel or Google Sheets for your report design, here’s a helpful bunch of resources for organizing your data.)
-As long as the data is relevant, and the insights are valuable, you’re on your way to creating the best SEO reports you can possibly deliver.
-Developing the template is certainly a bit of upfront work, but it pays off in the long run.
+As long as the data is relevant and the insights are valuable, you’re on your way to creating the best SEO reports you can deliver.
+Developing the template is undoubtedly a bit of upfront work, but it pays off in the long run.